microsoft/FactoryOrchestrator/README.md

 * **IpcServiceFramework**

     FactoryOrchestrator forks the source of [IpcServiceFramework](https://github.com/jacqueskang/IpcServiceFramework).
-The fork is equivalent the latest IpcServiceFramework source as of December 2020, with only a project file change to set DisableDynamicCodeGeneration to true so it can be used in .NET Native applications.
+The fork is equivalent the latest IpcServiceFramework source as of December 2020, with additions to support client authentication and logging.

 * **Pe-Utility**